UEFI Memory Forensics: A Framework for UEFI Threat Analysis: Evaluation

 \subsubsection{MoonBounce - Inline Hooking}

-\textbf{Execution of the Attack:} In this attack, an inline hooking technique inspired by MoonBounce \cite{MoonBounce_2022} is implemented.
+\mbox{}\\ \mbox{}\\ \textbf{Execution of the Attack:} In this attack, an inline hooking technique inspired by MoonBounce \cite{MoonBounce_2022} is implemented.
 We targeted the \texttt{CreateEventEx} function, a routine within the Boot Services Table responsible for event management.
 Our implementation injects a \texttt{call} instruction to redirect execution to a hard-coded address where our payload resides.
 This approach enables code execution without altering global service tables, as the modification occurs directly within the function's memory space.
 The implementation preserves normal system operation by returning control to the original function after payload execution.
-While MoonBounce employs an anti-forensics technique by embedding hooks within CORE\_DXE and erasing them post-execution, our implementation maintains the injected code in memory to facilitate evaluation of detection capabilities, as discussed further in \autoref{sec:limitations}.
+While MoonBounce employs an anti-forensics technique by embedding hooks within CORE\_DXE and erasing them post-execution, our implementation maintains the injected code in memory to facilitate the evaluation of detection capabilities, as discussed further in Section~\ref{sec:discussion}.

-\textbf{Detecting the Attack:} Our detection module identified the inline hook through instruction-level examination of \texttt{CreateEventEx}.
-The disassembly revealed an unexpected \texttt{call} instruction to address \texttt{0x3fadba04}, outside legitimate driver memory regions, as can be seen in \autoref{fig:InlineHookAttack}.
-As expected with inline hooking techniques, the Boot Services Table and its reserved fields maintained integrity; yet our instruction-level analysis revealed the memory manipulation that bypassed these traditional integrity checks.
+\textbf{Detection of the Attack:} Our detection module identified the inline hook through instruction-level examination of \texttt{CreateEventEx}.
+The disassembly revealed an unexpected \texttt{call} instruction to address \texttt{0x3fadba04}, outside legitimate driver memory regions, as can be seen in Appendix~\ref{app:detection}, in Figure~\ref{fig:InlineHookAttack}.
+As expected with inline hooking techniques, the Boot Services Table and its reserved fields maintained integrity, yet our instruction-level analysis revealed the memory manipulation that bypassed these traditional integrity checks.